 Think back to the first few months of Trump’s America.
 Crazy shit, right?
-Especially if you voted for Hilary.
+Especially if you voted for Hillary Clinton.
 There was so much despondency among young people and liberals who, just hours after the results, were already yearning for the Obama days.

-And while, yes, one of the huge reasons people went to the theater to see this movie was to scream and gasp and laugh in an audience full of young people who were screaming and gasping and laughing, there was a truth to the movie that resonated with people—a truth that I think Bret Easton Ellis put best on one of his podcast episodes.
+People really took to the movie, thought it captured a deeper tension within America.
+There was a truth to the movie that resonated with people—a truth that I think Bret Easton Ellis put best on one of his podcast episodes.

-So, essentially, understanding Peele’s aesthetic is essential to understanding his message.
-And you know what’s funny to me?
-I think Bret is right about how nihilistic the film is…but I also think Get Out’s aesthetic embodies the Afrofuturistic movement, making it way more complicated than the black-and-white version Bret presents.
+Before we get to Get Out’s stylistic journey, let’s take a look at the aesthetic of a larger movement that’s reshaping black politics in response to oppression from the Trumps of the world: Afrofuturism.
+While I think Bret is right about how nihilistic the film is, I also think Get Out’s aesthetic embodies the Afrofuturistic movement, making it way more complicated (and hopeful) than the black-and-white version Bret presents.